TrAnurag/Kaggle_IGC/README.md

 A table was made that presents the summary statistics for the numeric features of the dataset.
 Each row corresponds to a specific numeric feature, and the statistics include count, mean, standard deviation, minimum, 25th percentile (Q1), median (50th percentile or Q2), 75th percentile (Q3), and maximum values.

-Highlight some key insights from the summary statistics:
-AB: The feature "AB" has a mean value of approximately 0.48, indicating that, on average, it falls around 0.48 units.
-The minimum value is 0.081, and the maximum value is 6.162.
-This feature appears to have some variation.
-AF: The "AF" feature represents health-related characteristics with a mean value of approximately 3502.01 and a standard deviation of 2300.32.
-The values range from 192.59 to 28688.19.
-AH: The "AH" feature has a relatively low standard deviation compared to the mean, suggesting that the values tend to cluster around the mean of 118.62.
-The minimum value is 85.20, and the maximum value is 1910.12.
-Class: The target variable "Class" is binary with values of 0 or 1.
-The mean of approximately 0.18 indicates that about 18% of the individuals have been diagnosed with age-related conditions (Class 1).
-EJ_B: The binary categorical feature "EJ_B" has a mean value of approximately 0.64, suggesting that about 64% of the observations fall into this category.
-Overall, the summary statistics provide valuable insights into the distribution and spread of the numeric features in the dataset.
-The mean, standard deviation, and quartile values offer an initial understanding of the data's central tendency and variability, which will be further explored during the data exploration phase.

-Class 1: The bar for Class 1 has a count of 108, which represents approximately 17.5% of the total dataset.
-This indicates that a minority (17.5%) of the individuals in the dataset have been diagnosed with age-related conditions.
-The class distribution is not perfectly balanced, with Class 0 being the dominant class and Class 1 being the minority class.
-Imbalanced class distribution can have implications on model performance, especially in binary classification tasks.
-We decided to balance the target variable using sampling techniques.